 Submarine rescue vessels

 Naval warfare flotillas have the capacity to conduct military operations against targets on, above and under water, in coastal waters and out at sea.
-These units also perform mine clearing as well as control of sea areas, and protect merchant and fishing vessels.
+These units also conduct mine clearing as well as control of sea areas, and protect merchant and fishing vessels.

 The submarine flotilla has the ability to conduct military operations against targets on and beneath the water surface.
 It also able to control sea areas while hidden, and perform intelligence gathering.